Dean's Advancement Council

 MerLynn Pitcher, chair

 MerLynn Pitcher was affiliated with Alpha Chi Omega sorority, serving as president before her graduation in 1963 with a major in History and minor in Physical Education.
 Subsequently, she taught school at South Cache Junior High School and Preston Junior High School.
-MerLynn, originally from Brigham City, has continued to be involved with Alpha Chi Omega on a national basis, and has served as a member of the House Corporation Board at USU.
-MerLynn is active in the Bountiful area, where she lives.
+MerLynn, originally from Brigham City, has continued to be involved with Alpha Chi Omega on a national basis, and has served as a member of the Board of Trustees and as a member of the House Corporation Board at USU.
+MerLynn is active in sports programs of all kinds, having coached various youth teams in the Bountiful area, where she lives.
 She began working for the Bountiful City Recreation Department in 1969 and has worked as a Water Fitness Program Director.
-As her children were growing up, MerLynn was also involved with PTA in several capactities and was President of Mueller Park Junior High School PTA.
+As her children were growing up, MerLynn was also involved with PTA in several capacities and was President of Mueller Park Junior High School PTA.

 MerLynn is the mother of four children and is married to Jed Pitcher, who served on the Utah State Board of Regents.

 Melanie Raymond is a mother and community and church volunteer.
 She was raised in Whitney, Idaho.
 She is a graduate of USU in Education, where she also played in the Symphony Orchestra.

 Professionally, she was the Acting Alumni Director at USU and Historical Guide in Colonial Williamsburg, Virginia.
 She was president of the USU Alumni Association and served three terms as a member of the USU Board of Trustees.

 She is a member of the Cache Performances Board, Chair and Member of the Utah Festival Opera Board, committee member of the Sunshine Terrace Foundation Board, and was a committee member for the Manon Caine Russell Kathryn Caine Wanlass Performance Hall seat campaign.